aamena0/ECG-heart-model/README.md

 Using a 3 lead ECG:
 RA (Right Arm): Below the right clavicle.
 LA (Left Arm): Below the left clavicle.
-RL (Right Leg): On the lower right side of abdomen, away from the heart.
-The "RL" electrode is primarily a ground reference.
+LL (Left Leg): On the lower left side of abdomen, away from the heart.
+The "LL" electrode is primarily a ground reference.

 ![Image](https://github.com/user-attachments/assets/9e036c2c-4e31-48b0-9fc0-0c93ea80bd3d)